rmm2231/MSA-Project2/K12/Readme.txt

 STUDENT API:
     GET /student:
         Without query parameters it returns all the students in the system.
-It does not require a parameter, but if you provide any, the query will be built upon that.
+It does not require a parameter, but if you provide any in the URL, the query will be built upon that.

-    POST /student:
+    POST /student/{ssn}:
         Add a new student entry.
 SSN is required.
-Below are the fields and descriptions:
-            ssn: {type: String, required: true},
-            firstName: String,
-            lastName: String
+Other fields should be included in the request body.

-    DELETE /student:
+    DELETE /student/{ssn}:
         SSN is required.
 Allows you to delete one student entry.
+No other attributes needed.

-    PUT /student:
+    PUT /student/{ssn}:
         Updates a student’s information.
-SSN is required and unchangable.
+SSN is required and unchangeable.
+Include other fields in the JSON body.

 SQS API:
     All of the above API's can be accessed through SQS as well.